 Specific steps are also taken to ensure medicinal leech treatment is done hygienically.
 Before setting the gauze barrier, a medical professional thoroughly cleans the patient's skin with soap and water and then rinses it with distilled, non-chlorinated water.
 During treatment, doctors will check regularly for infection and monitor the patient's hemoglobin (the red blood cell molecule that carries oxygen from the lungs to the body's tissues and returns carbon dioxide from the tissues to the lungs) levels to ensure that the blood loss does not harm the patient [source: Leeches U.S.A.].

-For more information on how leeches are used in modern medicine, check out the links on the next page.
+For more information on how leeches are used in modern medicine, check out the links below.

 - Biotherapeutics Education and Research Foundation (BERF).
 "Leech Therapy" (Oct.
 12, 2011) http://www.bterfoundation.org/indexfiles/leechrx.htm#Clinical%20Practice%20of%20Leech%20Therapy

 - Leeches U.S.A.
 "General Patient Care."
 (Oct.
 12, 2011) http://www.leechesusa.com/post_bite_care.asp

 - Leeches U.S.A.
 "Pricing Information."
 (Oct.
 12, 2011) http://www.leechesusa.com/prices_information.asp

 - Mestel, Rosie "Modern Bloodletting and Leeches."
 Los Angeles Times.
 Aug.
 6, 2001.
 (Oct.
 7, 2011) http://articles.latimes.com/2001/aug/06/health/he-31093